-It may help you to know there are 4 classic BHAG types from which to draw your inspiration:
+It may help you to know there are 4 classic BHAG models from which to draw your inspiration:

 - Target Oriented BHAG: Set a clearly defined quantitative or qualitative goal.

 - Competitive BHAG: Compete with a common enemy.

 - Role Model BHAG: Mimic traits of another successful company outside your immediate competition.

 - Internal Transformation BHAG: Focus internally on your own transformational change.

 Don’t go running back into the Think session to put these 4 types to a vote.
 Great companies let their trusty hedgehog sniff out the one that’s right for them.
 While discussing your “passion/purpose,” “best at” and “Profit per X,” you have undoubtedly taken stock of where you are today and where you want to go.
 Perhaps you’ve uncovered a passion that you haven’t yet tapped into, or that you are riding the heels of someone else who is in the “best at” category, or you’ve uncovered that customer touches are your true “Profit per X.” Most of our clients’ first stab at a BHAG fall in the target oriented category (because it’s usually the most obvious/easiest); so, let’s work backwards to see if the others first meet your needs.

 Internal Transformation may be right for you if you answer “YES” to these questions: